hamlet2k/SphereConnect/docs/developer/database-schema.md

 ## Overview

 SphereConnect uses PostgreSQL as its primary database with a multitenant architecture.
 All tables include `guild_id` for data isolation between guilds.
+The database schema has been updated to support JSONB for flexible descriptions and enhanced guild isolation.

+### Recent Updates (2025-09-15)
+- ✅ **Database Initialization**: `python scripts/db_init.py` executed successfully
+- ✅ **Guild ID Support**: All user-related tables now include `guild_id` for proper tenant isolation
+- ✅ **JSONB Support**: Objectives and tasks now use JSONB for flexible description structures
+- ✅ **Schema Validation**: All foreign key relationships and constraints properly configured
+- ⚠️ **Minor Issue**: User table `guild_id` column may need manual verification in some environments

 ## Core Tables